 FERC Order No. 890: Adopted by FERC in February 2007, Order 890 is a change to FERC's 1996 open access regulations (established in Orders 888 and 889).
 Order 890 added provisions establishing competition in transmission planning, transparency and planning in wholesale electricity markets and transmission grid operations, and strengthened the OATT with regard to non-discriminatory transmission service.
-Order 890 requires Transmission Providers - including the NYISO - to have a formal planning process that provides for a coordinated transmission planning studies.
+Order 890 requires Transmission Providers including the NYISO - to have a formal planning process that provides for a coordinated transmission planning process, including reliability and economic planning studies.